Critical Utopias: Designing for Conviviality

 Interactive Content Development & Speculative Futures Design

-A collaborative transatlantic studio course in strategic foresight, speculative design, and systemic transformation.
+A collaborative transatlantic COIL (Collaborative Online International Learning) studio course in strategic foresight, speculative design, and systemic transformation.
 Partnering California State University, East Bay (IxDIA) with Technische Hochschule Mannheim (Communication Design).

 Instructors & Faculty